PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--
 This is index.tsx.

-As you can notice we have a bunch of constants here.
+[Click] As you can notice we have a bunch of constants here.

-[Click]
+[CLICK]
 Then if you go down you have an interface.
-[CLick]
 This is for the props you pass to the component.

 [CLICK]
 Now we got a function createParticles.
 Right now, I don't really know what it does.
-I'll have to look at where its used to know.
-So, moving on, we have the component, and its props.
+I'll have to look at where its used to understand.

+[CLICK]So, moving on, we have the component, and its props.

-Now, before we move on, let's convert some of what we saw into a svelte component.
+Now, before we go ahead, let's convert some of what we saw until now into a svelte component.
 This helps keep the cognitive load down.
 -->

 ---